Probably isomorphic structures: Preliminaries

 A theory $T$ is called \emph{simplicial} if $S_{\bar x}^{\text{aff}}(T)$ is a Choquet simplex for every tuple of variables $\bar x$ (\cite[Definition 11.1]{benyaacov2024extremal}) and it is \emph{non-degenerate} if all of its models have at least two elements (in at least one sort, in the multi-sorted case; see \cite[Definition 8.23]{benyaacov2024extremal}).
 An example of a simplicial, non-degenerate theory is that of tracial von Neumann algebras, as described in \cite[\S 29]{benyaacov2024extremal}.

 An affine type is \emph{extreme} if it is an extreme point of $S_{\bar x}^{\text{aff}}(\cL)$.
 Given an affine theory $T$, a metric structure $M$ is an \emph{extremal model} of $T$ if tuples in $M$ only realize extreme types.
 Looking again at the theory of tracial von Neumann algebras, extremal models correspond to tracial factors (see \cite[\S 29]{benyaacov2024extremal}).
+Recall furthermore that discrete models of a classical theory are extremal and that, if complete, a single-sorted classical theory is simplicial (\cite[\S 26]{benyaacov2024extremal}).

 Given a metric structure $M$ and a probability space $(\Omega, \mu)$ one can define a function $\llbracket \cdot\rrbracket $ from the space of formulas, possibly with parameters in $L^1(\Omega, M)$, into the space of random variables $L^1(\Omega, [0,1])$ defined by